Bereket53/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute adds execute permission to the owner of hello 6-multiple_permissions adds permission to the group owner of hello 7-everybody adds permission to owner, group owner and other users of hello
+5-execute adds execute permission to the owner of hello 6-multiple_permissions adds permission to the group owner of hello 7-everybody adds permission to owner, group owner and other users of hello 8-James_Bond gives all the permissions to other users and none to the rest for hello